llm-bible/llm-bible.github.io/_publications/wang2023corpus.markdown

 bibkey: wang2023corpus
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.14879"}
-tags: ['Model Architecture', 'Reinforcement Learning', 'GPT', 'Prompting', 'Applications', 'In-Context Learning']
+tags: ['GPT', 'Applications', 'Model Architecture', 'Reinforcement Learning', 'Prompting', 'In-Context Learning']
 ---
 In this work, we investigate the capacity of language models to generate explicit, interpretable, and interactive world models of scientific and